mitcharseneau/IaR-Display/INSTALL.md

 ### Set the kiosk URL

-Open `fullpageos.txt` on the boot partition and replace the contents with:
+Open `fullpageos.txt` on the boot partition and replace its contents with:

 ```text
 https://auth.iamresponding.com